BEWARE! You will inevitably be spoiled if you read ahead. Late-Arrival Spoiler also very much applies.

 The ruler of the Halidom of Ylisse.

 - Awesomeness by Analysis: She is able to deduce that Inness is The Archer before even being introduced to him, simply by looking at his arms - she notices that his dominant right arm is far more toned than the other and thus he likely fights with a bow.
-She also isn't likely to Fail A Spot Check - she picks up more from the Pantheon than some others would have managed to get!
+She's not one expected to have Failed a Spot Check, either, as she picks up more from the Pantheon than some others would have managed to get in the same circumstances!

 - Rage Against the Heavens: She calls Xane out, in their second meeting, for the machinations the Pantheon has towards their fates as well as for their No Interference Policy as "the rules" demand of them.